 Nourish meals are prepared weekly in the YCC kitchen by qualified chefs and distributed in partnership by Angliss Neighbourhood House, Duke Street Community House, Braybrook Maidstone Neighbourhood House, West Footscray Neighbourhood House and The Yarraville Community Centre.

 The project has been supported by Foodbank, Lions, Rotary, CWA, and a range of local businesses offering surplus food, dry goods, and fresh produce.

 The Nourish program supports and provides food security to the most vulnerable members of the community, particularly those affected by the pandemic.

-How to access free meals?
+How to access free meals in lockdown?

 Yarraville Community Centre, Yarraville

 Please call us on 9687 1560 and leave a message, we’ll get straight back to you with a time to collect food each week.

 Food parcel pick up on Wednesdays between 1pm-2pm

 Please call 9687 1560 to book a time to collect food.

 Food security program every Tuesday.
 Fruit and vegetables, pantry good and frozen meals pick up.
 12.30pm to 3.30pm.
 Appointment only.
 9317 5610.